Coronavirus concern postpones festivals and Honor Flight

-FRESNO, California (KGPE) — As novel coronavirus continues to spread, events across the Central Valley are being canceled in a bid to stop the spread of COVID-19.
+FRESNO, California (KSEE) — As novel coronavirus continues to spread, events across the Central Valley are being canceled in a bid to stop the spread of COVID-19.

 Organizers of all the events saying the decisions were not made lightly.